kgiszewski/LearnUmbraco7/README.md

 If you wish to contribute to the book, you may do so by submitting a pull request to this repository.
 You can send us a simple spelling correction, a section or even an entire chapter.
 By contributing you agree in full to the Contributor Agreement described below.

 ##Contributor Agreement##
-This repository has a very SLIGHT chance of eventually being published for e-readers or in traditional print.
+The purpose of this book is to provide free information to those who want to know.
+However, this repository has a very SLIGHT chance of eventually being published for e-readers or in traditional print.
 If such publishing occurs, contributors will be eligible for a royalty payment to be comensurate with the percentage of content contributed.
 By submitting any content, you affirm and agree the following:

 * The contribution is completely original and not taken from any source from which you do not possess the copyright
 * You agree to allow your contribution to be used for any purpose by the repository owners (including commerical use)